Lochnivar/ashverse/world-building/master-timeline.md

 You began with the fire (1863).
 You end with the continent watching **the world** catch fire (1939).
 The reader closes the book knowing the ashes of 1861 were only the prologue.

 ### Narrative Closure Without Resolution
-Slavery is legally dead (1905), raids are local embers, the super-states are sovereign, California is independent, the triad is real but fragile.
+Slavery is legally dead (1905), raids are local embers, the super-states are sovereign, California has been independent since 1873, the triad is real but fragile.
 Nothing is "fixed."
 Everything is **poised**.
 The reader feels the next war coming the way you feel thunder in your bones.

 ### Historical Honesty
 1939 is the last year the NTL can still feel like "our" history with different paint.
 After 1939 every butterfly is a hurricane.
 Stopping here keeps the alt-history **believable** instead of turning into 21st-century fan-fiction.